raphaelgarcia7/raphaelgarcia7/README.md

 # 👋 Hi, I'm Raphael Melo

+## 👨‍💻 About Me
+Full Stack Developer with experience in building scalable and user-friendly applications.
+Specialized in **TypeScript, React, C#, and SQL**, I enjoy designing solutions that seamlessly integrate backend, frontend, and cloud technologies.

+Beyond the technical side, I value **clean code, pragmatism, and problem-solving**, and I’m constantly improving my skills to build robust software and grow into an international career.

+---

+## 📌 Current Role
-💻 **Full Stack Developer**
+💻 **Full Stack Developer** at [Sua Empresa/Startup]
-🔹 Focused on building scalable and user-friendly applications
+Focused on delivering impactful solutions, improving system scalability, and modernizing applications with React and .NET.

-🔹 Currently working with **TypeScript, React, C#, and SQL**
-🔹 Passionate about learning, problem-solving, and clean code
+---

+## 🎓 Education
+🎓 **Analysis and Systems Development** – UNISUAM

 ---